Automatic Symmetry Discovery with Lie Algebra Convolutional Network: Lie Algebra Convolutional Network

 \subsection{Approximating G-conv using L-conv}

-L-conv can be used as a basic building block which can be combined to make more G-conv with more general kernels.
-Figure \ref{fig:G-conv2L-conv} sketches the argument described here (see SI \ref{ap:G-conv2L-conv} for more discussion). \begin{theorem}[G-conv from L-convs] G-conv \eqref{eq:G-conv} can be approximated using L-conv layers. \end{theorem} \begin{proof} The procedure involves two steps, as illustrated in Fig. \ref{fig:G-conv2L-conv}: 1) approximate the kernel using localized kernels as the $\delta_\eta$ in L-conv; 2) move the kernels towards identity using multiple L-conv layers.
+L-conv can be used as a basic building block to construct G-conv with more general kernels.
+Figure \ref{fig:G-conv2L-conv} sketches the argument described here (see also SI \ref{ap:G-conv2L-conv}). \begin{theorem}[G-conv from L-convs] \thlabel{thm:Gconv2Lconv} G-conv \eqref{eq:G-conv} can be approximated using L-conv layers. \end{theorem} \begin{proof} The procedure involves two steps, as illustrated in Fig. \ref{fig:G-conv2L-conv}: 1) approximate the kernel using localized kernels as the $\delta_\eta$ in L-conv; 2) move the kernels towards identity using multiple L-conv layers.
 The following lemma outline the details. \end{proof}